 Taster Course and Bench Test

-All applicants to the Independent Watchmaker Course must first complete a three-day Taster Course and Bench Test held at the Finnish School of Watchmaking in Espoo.
+All applicants to the Independent Watchmaker Course must first complete a Taster Course and Bench Test held at the Finnish School of Watchmaking in Espoo.
 This hands-on experience introduces candidates to the school’s teaching methods, facilities, and the essential skills required in watchmaking.
 The bench test evaluates motivation, coordination, and learning potential, with top-performing candidates offered a place in the upcoming class.

 More information about the Taster Course and Bench Test in the brochure below.